-Library officials have told the Moon Board of Supervisors that the facility's limited space and deteriorating condition necessitate a move to a new building.
+Library officials have told the Moon Board of Supervisors that the facility's limited space and deteriorating condition to a new building.

 "When we got to the end of that process both the municipal authority and the library discussed arranging to stay in the existing building," Creese said.
 "They feel that is a more viable option than any of the sites toured."

 She said representatives from the library instead have requested that the township repair the building's roof and provide a two-story addition for the building, which the township purchased in 1994.

 In September, the township received bids for a full-roof replacement.
 The lowest bid of $246,830 came from Eighty Four-based G & W Roofing.